suraiyajabin/iSignDB2020/README.md

 u01_s3_r010_AngVel.txt : means a signature of user 1, on session 3, real signature, 10th sample’s Angular velocity sensor log u01_s1_f02_MagField.txt : means a signature of user 1, on session 1, fake signature, 2nd sample’s magnetic field sensor log u01_s1_r01_im.png : image of the genuine signature of user 1, captured on session 1, sample 1

+iPhoneSignDB will be made available only after signing its "Term of use" agreement.